sbrink00/graphicsFinal/README.md

 ### Overview

-- 2d Letters with 5 fonts and a command to add more
+- 2d Letters with 5 fonts.
-- color gradient for background for animation
+- color gradient for background for animation.
-- extra commands to make easier to use
+- extra commands to make easier to use.
+- revised certain parts of engine to make faster.

 #### New Commands:
 (o) after arguments signals it's optional